Bitesize video tutorials

 We'll help you keep up to date with the latest information, evidence and guidelines in your field.

-Study Skills, Referencing and Academic Writing
+Study Skills, Referencing and Evidence-based Writing

 Introductory critical appraisal training - group or individual sessions